Man in a cedar cold plunge at dawn with rising steam, illustrating cold exposure and recovery

 Cold Water Forces Your Cells to Get Stronger

-Every cell in your body has tiny power plants called mitochondria.
-They produce the energy your cells need to function.
-As you age, these power plants get less efficient and some of them break down.
+Every cell runs on tiny power plants called mitochondria.
+You have trillions of them.
+They break down with age, get less efficient, and some stop working entirely.
 This is one of the core reasons you feel less energetic as you get older.

 Cold exposure does two things to your mitochondria.
 First, it forces your body to build new ones.
 More power plants means more energy.
 Second, it triggers a cleanup process where your body identifies damaged mitochondria and recycles them.
 Out with the old, in with the new.